-These considerations demonstrate that the damped inexact-Newton-multilevel method presented in this paper not only makes the nonlinear model completely feasible by providing a very reliable solution technique, but it actually improves on the efficiency of available linear algorithms which are currently used for the less accurate linear model.
-We remark that initial numerical experiments with larger mesh sizes show that the improvement of the damped-inexact-Newton-multilevel approach over methods grows with the problem size [49].
+These considerations demonstrate that the damped inexact-Newton-multilevel method presented in this paper not only makes the nonlinear model completely feasible for the first time by providing a very reliable solution technique, but it actually improves on the efficiency of available linear algorithms which are currently used for the less accurate linear model.
+We remark that initial numerical experiments with larger mesh sizes show that the improvement of the damped-inexact-Newton-multilevel approach over methods grows with the problem size [30].